-This entry is part 6 of 14 in the series High-impact science
+This entry is part 8 of 15 in the series Our milestones

 It all centres on a gene called Myc, which was known to be an “accelerator” gene (oncogene), responsible for driving the growth of cancer cells.
 But Professor Evan and his colleagues showed that Myc could also cause cancer cells to die – the complete opposite of what was expected.
 The scientists published their findings in the journal Cell in 1992, shaking up the whole field of cancer research in the process.

 Let’s look in a bit more detail about how the team revealed Myc as both a bringer of cell life and cell death, and why it was so important.

 The researchers discovered that cancer starts when the virus DNA smuggles itself into the DNA of a chicken cell, nestling next to the Myc gene.
 And when the virus DNA switches itself on to make more viruses, it accidentally switches Myc on too.